'The defensive guy beat all the records' - Jose Mourinho hits back at 'park the bus' reputation | Goal.com

 Those voices have grown even louder as the Red Devils have flourished under the stewardship of Ole Gunnar Solskjaer, the man brought in on an interim basis to replace Mourinho, in recent weeks.

-But the Portuguese, never one to back down from commentary on his style and approach, defending his tactics, pointing out that his defensive reputation began during his record-breaking stint with Los Blancos.
+But the Portuguese, never one to back down from commentary on his style and approach, defended his tactics, pointing out that his defensive reputation began during his record-breaking stint with Los Blancos.

 “You know when the [parking the bus] reputation started?”
 Mourinho stated as a pundit on beIN Sports .